NoahZHHuang/hibernate_learning/README.md

 # hibernate_learning

-this repo is for collecting some coding skills for hibernate.
+This repo is for collecting some coding skills for hibernate.
+Postgresql DB is in use for demo.
 Welcome to have a look a correct me if anything wrong.
 Thanks. ^-^...